kristiania/PGR112v24/code/tasks/database/_03/README.md

                 // can this return value be used to decide if a row was added to the database or not?
             // 5 check if row was inserted or not, if so, return true

-        // Else, if username does not exists, return false }
+        // Else, if username does exists, return false }
 ```